 - At least 1 judge is required for each Premier event.

-- Regional events must be announced on the SUL calendar at least 2 weeks in advance.
+- In the last month of the Season (October), SUL Regional events must be announced in the SUL calendar at least 2 weeks in advance.

-- Premier events must be announced on the SUL calendar at least 1 month in advance.
+- Premier events must be announced in the SUL calendar at least 1 month in advance.

 - Approval is required for SUL Premier events.
 Please contact us at least 5 weeks before the date of the event.